- What’s the difference between Christian and Public Education?

 What kind of enrichment programs do you offer?
 TOP

 We offer a variety of extra programs to enhance the students’ learning experience and daily schedules.
 Examples include storytellers, community workers, Science Alive, Wild Swan Theater, puppeteers, and other programs and assemblies.

 Are there extracurricular programs or after school clubs?
 TOP

 This year the school offers interscholastic fifth through eighth grade cross country, girls volleyball, co-ed soccer, boys basketball, and girls basketball as part of the MMIAA athletic conference.

-We also offer math club, Girl Scouts, Cub Scouts, running clubs, and soccer club.
+We also offer praise band, math club, Girl Scouts, Cub Scouts, running clubs, and soccer club.
 Our middle school band meets before school three mornings a week.
 Many of our students play basketball at neighboring CBC where they play on teams with other Shepherd of the Lakes students.
 You can read more here.

 Can I arrange a tour of the school?
 TOP